 MIRAS %

-This adjustment allows you to select the MIRAS rate applicable between the dates specified.
-Again it should only be used when the standard MIRAS % rates in the system are to be overwritten by a different amount specific to your case.
+This adjustment allows you to set the MIRAS rate applicable between the dates specified.
+It should only be used when the standard MIRAS % rates in the system are to be overwritten by a different amount specific to your case.
 If the standard rate applies no adjustment is needed.

 Interest Balance